MLB Weekly Roundup: Votto, Dodgers put on shows in a wild week

 1. Same faces, new places

-This week we will see so many stars playing for their new teams.
+This week, we will see many stars playing for new teams.
 It will be interesting to see the impact they make for their new squads.
-Oftentimes a big acquisition at the deadline can be a boost for teams, so it be exciting to watch which squads get hot.
+Often a big acquisition at the deadline can be a boost for a team, so it will be exciting to watch which squads get hot in the coming days and weeks.

 2. New-look Dodgers take on the Houston Astros

-This series will be full of emotion and great baseball, making this quick two-game set Tuesday-Wednesday must-see TV.
-Scherzer is scheduled to debut Wednesday night in Los Angeles against the Astros.
-Turner, who is currently in COVID protocol, is expected to return this week as well.
+This series will be full of emotion and great baseball, making this two-game set Tuesday and Wednesday must-see TV.
+Scherzer is scheduled to debut against the Astros on Wednesday in Los Angeles.
+Turner, who is currently in the COVID protocol, is expected to return this week as well.

 3. An NL East battle at the top

-A huge weekend series between the New York Mets and Philadelphia Phillies kicks off Friday night in Philly.
-The Mets lead the Phillies by just 3.5 games in the standings so this will be a huge series for both.
+A huge weekend series between the New York Mets and Philadelphia Phillies kicks off Friday in Philly.
+The Mets lead the Phillies by 3.5 games in the standings, so this will be a huge series for both squads.

 THIS WEEK ON THE POD